vectorgrp/sil-kit/docs/api/systemcontroller.rst

 :cpp:enumerator:`SystemState::Idle<ib::mw::sync::Idle>` is reached,
 is accomplished by initializing all participants::

-  // Initialize a participant by providing its id. auto* systemController = participant->GetSystemController();
+  // Initialize a participant by providing its name. auto* systemController = participant->GetSystemController();
-  systemController->Initialize(participant.id);
+  systemController->Initialize(participant.name);

 After all participants are successfully initialized and the system is in :cpp:enumerator:`SystemState::Initialized<ib::mw::sync::Initialized>`, the next transition can be initiated